 Even without the large scale funding we need Nowzad is determined to prevent the unwanted dog and cat populations to be born on to the harsh streets of Kabul.

-Where possible we are implementing our humane trap – neuter – vaccinate – return program and thanks to your amazing support we still freely vaccinate all cats and dogs for rabies that visit the Nowzad clinic.
+We are implementing a humane trap – neuter – vaccinate – return program in three districts of Kabul and thanks to your amazing support we still freely vaccinate all cats and dogs for rabies that visit the Nowzad clinic.

 We are still very much involved with humanely controlling the stray cats at the US and UK embassies and the Coalition Headquarters in Kabul and often receive a message to let us know that one of our humane traps has caught another ‘volunteer’ for our neutering scheme!